mupfdev/Rifts/README.md

 Once you have done this, simply launch Visual Studio 2019 with [C++ CMake tools for Windows](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#installation) installed and open the project directory.

-Everything else is set up automatically.
+Wait until Visual Studio has generated the CMake Cache and then simply click Build All or press F7.